Data forwarding to AWS S3¶

 Note:

-- If the entered folder does not exist, Guance will create it directly, and data will still be stored under this path.
+- If the entered folder does not exist, Guance will create it directly, and the data will still be stored under this path.

-If the Test Fails:
+If the test fails:

 You need to confirm:

-- Whether the external ID has expired;
+- Whether the external ID is invalid;

 - Whether the account ID is correct;